 This course studies the concepts, principles, and techniques of educational research with an emphasis on scientific inquiry and problem solving, designed for both the producer and consumer of educational research.
 Individual critiques and research reviews are completed.
 Prerequisite: open to matriculated students only.
 Cr 3.

-One type of research that now largely informs our knowledge of literacy learning and instruction is ethnographic in nature.
-More and more of it is the work of teacher researchers.
-The purpose of this course is to enable students to become generators of new contextualized knowledge through their own classroom-based research and inquiry.
+The purpose of this course is to enable students to become generators of new contextualized knowledge through their own classroom-based research.
 Students will be introduced to major research paradigms and will learn and practice techniques of data collection and analysis.
-Naturalistic methods of studying literacy learning in real classroom contexts will be emphasized.
-During the course of the semester each student will generate a research question, design an action research study or piece of naturalistic inquiry that will help answer the question, collect and analyze sample data, and summarize findings or revisions necessary to improve the study.
+Naturalistic methods of studying literacy and language learning in real classroom contexts will be emphasized.
+Each student will generate a research question, design an empirical research study that will help answer the question, collect and analyze sample data, and summarize findings or revisions necessary to improve the study.
 The class will function as a community of researchers; a substantial portion of class time will be spent working in small groups.
 Prerequisites: EDU 565, EDU 620, or EDU 559 and EDU 566, EDU 626 or EDU 557 and open to matriculated students in the MSEd. in Literacy or TESOL, or by program permission.
 Cr 3.

 EDU 620 Reading Development and Instruction